ylxdzsw/ylxdzsw.github.io/_posts/linux/2019-04-gnome-update-note/main.md

 I further hunted down the extension that causes the problem, and the result is quiet embarassing: it's [my own extension](https://github.com/ylxdzsw/gnome-shell-extension-shadowsocks).
-After several rounds of debugging, I found the two breaking changes that causes the problem.
+After several rounds of debugging, I found the two breaking changes that causes problems.
 First, `panelMenu.Button::_init` is the one causes the crash.
 Previously it is needed to properly initialize the button, but now it is seems to be obsolete and become problematic.
 Just remove it solved the crashing.
-The second problem is that `Uint8Array::toString` has silently changed its sematics: in the past it interprets all bytes in the array but now it stops at the first '\0' and ignores the following bytes.
+The second problem is that `Uint8Array::toString` has silently changed its semantics: in the past it interprets all bytes in the array but now it stops at the first '\0' and ignores the following bytes.
 This makes reading `/proc/{pid}/cmdline` a little bit harder.
 I solved it by using `String.fromCharCode.apply` instead.
 It only supports ASCII chars, but is sufficient for my use case.